jcundill/streeto/Heuristics.md

 and the control at the end of the leg.

-There are a number of [Settings and Preferences](./SettingsAndPreferences.md#leg-length-preferences) that feed into the score given to this leg.
+There are a number of [Settings and Preferences](./SettingsAndPreferences.md#leg-length-preferences) that feed into the score given by this heuristic.

 Legs can have a minimum and maximum acceptable length.
 The first and the last legs can have different acceptable maximum lengths.